-This week, we will dip somewhat into the Arthurian Romance tradition — a tradition fundamentally different from that of epic, but one which has colored many forms of literature since, and which made its influence felt even in the Nibelungenlied, which we read last time.
-There is an enormous body of literature connected with the Arthurian tradition, only some of which would properly be called romance, but some of the earliest (and finest) examples are the works of Chrétien de Troyes, who wrote in the Champagne district of France in the latter half of the twelfth century.
+This week, we will dip somewhat into the Arthurian Romance tradition — something fundamentally different from that of epic, but one that has colored many forms of literature since, and has made its influence felt even in the Nibelungenlied, as we observed last week.
+An enormous body of literature is connected with the Arthurian tradition, only some of which would properly be called romance, but some of the earliest (and finest) examples are the works of Chrétien de Troyes, who wrote in the Champagne district of France in the latter half of the twelfth century.
 His works are not widely known to the general reading public, which is unfortunate, since they are quite entertaining.

 The central Arthur story is extremely old.
 When the Romans withdrew from Britain in the early 400s, they left an enormous power vacuum behind them, which continental Germanic tribes (specifically the Angles, Saxons, and Jutes) were only too eager to fill.
 As nearly as we can determine, the historical kernel behind our elaborated modern story of King Arthur is the career of a Roman-British chieftain who resisted the newcomers — a story twice as old to Malory as Malory is to us.
 Fragments of this story are preserved in the tradition, though the names of the chief players are garbled and the narrative confused.
 Certainly most of the courtly culture we read about from Malory and other late Arthurian authors — with the jousting, and so on — has more to do with fanciful ornamentation than with the historical truth.